 Area Coordinators are appointed to work as part of a team with the Ward Coordinator giving a more comprehensive coverage of the ward.
 Their specific responsibilities, which are determined upon appointment, may vary.
 They may work as part of a committee and/or they may look after part of the ward on behalf of the Ward Coordinator, e.g. a section of the ward, an estate or residents’ association etc.

 Associate Membership is for people who are not residents but who live close to Sutton or who have strong links and want to contribute and/or be kept informed.
-Whilst Associate Members can participate in all the activities of the Association they do not have voting rights.
+Whilst Associate Members can participate in most activities of the Association they do not have voting rights.

 The Association Committee